Image © Undiscovered Scotland

 Thousands of troops were based locally in military camps.
 At the end of the war the Atlantic U-Boat fleet surrendered in Lochryan and were anchored here before being towed to sea and sunk.

 For a period after the war the port was used to load superfluous ammunition onto barges for dumping at sea - a hazardous task, which took the lives of several.

-Ship breaking became the main industry; the great aircraft carriers HMS Centaur, HMS Eagle and most famously the Ark Royal were all sent here for decommissioning.
+Ship breaking became the main industry; the great aircraft carriers Centaur, Eagle and most famously the Ark Royal were all sent here for decommissioning.
 As recently as 1990, Russian submarines have been dismantled here for scrap.